focus-editor/focus/LOG.md

     + Don't draw separators in the navigate mode
     + Look up the combo for an action from the keymap
     - Global search
+        + Make it work
+        - Auto-search etc.
         - Double shift to search
         - TEST THIS: All files opened separately should always appear at the top in searches
     - Local search
         - New widget

+- Implement config options
+    - Report errors on wrong configs (write the usage code first)
+    - maximize_on_start
+    - open_on_biggest_monitor
+    - Have an error log
+        - Display an error list in a corner
+        - Have a maximum number of errors to store / show
+        - Have a use log file so the user can go there and see the error they clicked
+    - Have a theme file (create a default one if doesn't exist)

 - Refresh buffers from disk
     + Make it work
     + Remove crlf on load every time
     + Even if a file is reported as changed, calculate hash and compare after removing crlf before proceeding
     + Test a crlf file changed externally
     - Test different scenarios, like
         - pulling changes,
         - stashing changes
         - applying a stash
         - deleting project dir
         - deleting a dir containing a non-project file

 - Improve scrolling using shitty touchpads
 - Then: Sticky viewport
     - When editing with multiple cursors it makes sense to adjust the glue point even for the current buffer

 - Line wrap:
     - Sticky viewport before that!
     - Implement wrapping for buffer
     - Have a maximum allowed line length (then force a line wrap, but with a possibility to disable and face the consequences)
     - Inspect all places where we use line_starts and consider using real_line_starts (with a switch?)
 - Check all @buffer notes
 - Use SIMD for syntax highlighting
 - Make sure behaviour is consistent when selecting by cursor or by mouse (either with ctrl+D or with ctrl+arrows)
 - Project scanning: Use threads more efficiently:
     - Draw a simple progress bar in a corner
 - Rename carets and newbuffer

 - When subsuming cursors, do something with the clipboard (also when undoing/redoing)

 - Implement scrolling by dragging in all directions and with different speed